OWASP/www-chapter-washington-dc/index.md

 ## OWASP Washington-DC
 -------------
 Welcome to the OWASP Washington-DC.
-Join our community as we work on improvingapplicationsecuritysnd privacy.
+Join our community as we work on improving applicationsecurity and privacy.
 We welcome your ideas and expertise.
 Our leaders are <a href="mailto:elizabeth.leonard@owasp.org">Elizabeth Leonard</a>, <a href="mailto:leslie.mata@owasp.org">Leslie Mata</a>.

 Follow chapter news on [Facebook](https://www.facebook.com/profile.php?id=100093843627804) and on [Meetup.com](https://www.meetup.com/owasp-washington-dc-chapter/)